Edwards-R/understanding_docs/heirarchical_linnaean.md

 Any attempt to solve the question any other way results in one part of the populace being disregarded.
 This leads to disenfranchisement, splitting, arguments, civil wars etc.

+For example, the answer could be 'All A are now B'.
+This is great for the people who reside in B, but useless for people in the overlap and actively harmful and wrong for people in A.